Jango73/EXOS/README.md

 # EXOS

-This is an attempt to create an operating system.
+This was an attempt, around 1997, to create an operating system.
-It is a work in progress.
+It is work in progress.

 Because it is a very old work, it will probably never be finished.